Editor’s Note: We were able to visit the Reichert’s up in Wisconsin. Check out their amazing home!

 It’s rare to find a barndominium that really is made of barn wood, but Liz Reichert’s Amish Barn Wood Dream Home in Wisconsin is a true masterpiece with an interior made almost entirely from Amish Barn Wood.

-The interior is made up of several different types of wood.
+The Wissoncin barndominium has an interior that is made up of several different types of wood.
 The entire space has been handcrafted by a master carpenter.
 The wood is between 120 and 160 years old.
 They just don’t make it like this anymore.

 The walls are made from a variety of softwood and the flooring is several different types of hardwood.
 The entire ceiling is aged pine and the cabinets are mixed softwood.